michellelimsh/planet/README.md

 PlaNET is a project done using TigerGraph which aims to aid city planners in building effective public transportation systems by better understanding commuter behaviour.
 It helps to visualise and understand how the public transport network serves commuter journeys and identify gaps and opportunities to optimise efficiency of public transport services to cater to commuter travel preferences.
 Streamlit is used as a reporting tool to help understand the graph network.

 ## How we built it

+At it's core, PlaNET queries from a TigerGraph database, traversing the graph and calculating metrics.
+With the help of GraphStudio, queries are written, debugged, tested and installed to the graph.
+Streamlit is used as a frontend framework to visualise the results, uncovering insights.

 ## Database Schema